sjlu/sjlu.github.io/_includes/about.md

 When I'm not working, I spend my time at the gym, cooking and being adventurous.
 Ever since I decided to [take a stand on my weight](https://medium.com/steves-health-journey/my-transformation-story-305e0e84eae4), I made my health and well-being a priority.

 I graduated with a degree in ECE from [Rutgers University](http://www.rutgers.edu/) and currently work for an awesome startup, [Abacus](https://abacus.com).
-If you want more of the nitty-gritties, check out my [LinkedIn](https://www.linkedin.com/in/stevenlu) profile.
+If you want more of the nitty-gritties, check out my [LinkedIn](https://www.linkedin.com/in/stevenlu).